m-juang/healthy_waters_and_flood_resilience_internship/README.md

 **Q: What's the difference between rain gauges and rain radar?**
 A: Gauges measure exact rainfall at specific points.
 Radar provides spatial coverage across catchments but with lower precision.

+**Q: What's new in v1.0.0?** (NEW)
+A: Complete CLI argument support, professional error handling, exit codes, enhanced logging, type safety, and 100% documentation coverage.
+See "What's New in v1.0.0" section above.

 ### Data Collection

 **Q: Why does radar collection take so long?**
-A: Each catchment requires multiple API calls (~5 per catchment × 200 catchments = 1000 calls ≈ 20 minutes at 100 calls/minute).
+A: Each catchment requires multiple API calls (~5 per catchment × 200 catchments = 1000 calls ≈ 20 minutes at rate limit).

 **Q: Can I collect data for multiple dates at once?**
 A: Not directly.
 Use a bash script to loop through dates: